mrmlnc/vscode-less/README.md

   * Type: `number`
   * Default: `30`

-Number of max directory nesting to be scanned.
+The maximum number of nested directories to scan.

 **less.directoryFilter**